Braves vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ronald Acuna Jr. and the Atlanta Braves will play William Contreras and the Milwaukee Brewers on Friday at American Family Field, at 8:10 PM ET.
+Adrian Houser will be on the hill for the Milwaukee Brewers when they take on Ronald Acuna Jr. and the Atlanta Braves on Saturday at 7:15 PM ET.

-The Braves are -125 moneyline favorites for this matchup against the Brewers (+105).
-The over/under is 9 runs for this contest.
+The Brewers are listed as +115 moneyline underdogs for this matchup against the Braves (-140).
+The total is 9.5 runs for the game (with -105 odds to hit the over and -115 odds on the under).

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.